R Kelly removed from Spotify playlists

 His music will be removed from all Spotify-owned and operated playlists and recommendations.

-Spotify told Newsbeat: "We want our editorial decisions - what we choose to program - to reflect our values".
+Spotify told Newsbeat: "We want our editorial decisions - what we choose to program - to reflect our values."

-Despite R Kelly's music still being available on the service, Spotify told Newsbeat: "We are removing R. Kelly's music from all Spotify-owned and operated playlists and algorithmic recommendations, such as Discover Weekly".
+Despite R Kelly's music still being available on the service, Spotify told Newsbeat: "We are removing R Kelly's music from all Spotify-owned and operated playlists and algorithmic recommendations, such as Discover Weekly."

 Official Spotify playlists are labelled "by Spotify".